 What?
 Am I out of my mind?
 Am I toying with you?

-No… this is gold and I’m giving it to you today in the hopes that you will put it to use and see the light.
+No… this is gold, and I’m giving it to you today, hoping that you will put it to use and see the light.

 Here’s how it works.

 Billy Agent calls you and puts you on hold for July 28th in Memphis.
 It’s for a sales meeting, and they want you for a 30-minute opener for a general session of 700 people.